One-eyed-warrior/PokeGAN/README.md

 [UPDATE] 11/5/24: too much noise on local gpu, 1000 epochs fail to generate anything even remotely comprehensible.
 I think the previous results were the best ones yet.
 As you can see down below the Discriminator loss is high => It might be overpowering the generator due to which the generator fails over and over.

 [UPDATE] 12/5/24: turns out I had mixed two datasets, surprised I still got any results, anyways the final output video was too large so I uploaded it here.
-I'm going to consider this as a W.
+I'm going to consider this as a W (although there was noise in the 900s of epochs so 800 is the sweet spot for epochs on this)

 Also, the Discriminator loss  abnormally spikes at epochs 274 & 275, which basically dooms the remaining cycles for the Generator.